opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
   Speaker Notes:
+  The postgres operator is an example of one of the more mature operators in the ecosystem (The top %5 as we alluded to earlier).
 The postgres operator gives us many things out of the box including WAL which enable point in time recovery, offsite backups to S3 and other storage providers.
 It also allows us to configure differntial and full backups with specific schedules and retention policies.
 </aside>

 ---
-#### One Off backup
+#### Simple Example
+- One-off backup
 ```
 oc annotate -n postgres-operator postgrescluster bestie-pgc \
   postgres-operator.crunchydata.com/pgbackrest-backup="$(date)"